Skip to main content

 Week 1: Core CRM

-Run your first scan covering the primary CRM objects.
-Review the generated documentation to familiarize yourself with aprity's output quality.
+After your first whole-org scan, review the primary CRM objects to familiarize yourself with aprity's output quality.

 Week 2: Custom Business Logic

-Scan your custom objects and any objects with complex automation chains.
-Use the Execution Graph (Enterprise) to understand trigger execution order.
+Review your custom objects and any objects with complex automation chains.
+Use the Execution Graph to understand trigger execution order.

 Week 3: Integration Points

-Focus on objects involved in external integrations — API endpoints, external services, and cross-system data flows.
+Review objects involved in external integrations — API endpoints, external services, and cross-system data flows.
+The Integration Inventory mini-sites surface these.

 Week 4: Security and Compliance

-Run a scan focused on permission sets, profiles, and sharing rules.
+Review the permission sets, profiles, and sharing rules captured by the Security Baseline.
 Use the output for compliance documentation.

 Scan Frequency Recommendations